Free MAP Test Practice Questions- 5th Grade

 Now that you’ve seen what the questions on the test will look like, let’s delve into the sub-topics that determine what these questions will aim to assess:

-NWEA MAP Math Topics for 5th Grade
+NWEA MAP Reading Topics for 5th Grade

 The reading section tests the student on both informal texts and literature: